Sizing Guide

 5.10+ 30 - 32 20

-Designed to give maximum comfort without the drag of knobbly tyres for the road.
+Designed to give maximum comfort without the drag of knobbly tyres when riding on the road.

-Only a 1-2 inch clearance is required over the crossbar to put you in a balanced position between the seat and handlebars, maximising comfort.
+Only a clearance of 1–2-inches is required over the crossbar to put you in a balanced position between the seat and handlebars, maximising comfort.

 Feet & Inches Inches Inches